DevLeoko/i18n-file-tooling/README.md

 For small projects where Weblate or Crowdin are overkill.

-A command-line tool for updating and merging internationalization (i18n) JSON translation files.
+A command-line tool for updating and merging internationalization (i18n) translation files.
 Take a base language file that you work on (e.g. `en.json`) and synchronize its keys with other language files (e.g. `de.json`, `fr.json`).
 This tool will add missing keys, remove unused keys, and preserve existing translations.

 ## Features